hopsoft/rails_standards/README.md

 *Bundler's Gemfile.lock solves the same problem; however, our team discovered that inadvertent `bundle update`s were causing dependency problems.
 It's much better to be explicit in the Gemfile and guarantee application stability.*

+This will cause your project to slowy drift away from the bleeding edge.
+A strategy should be employed to ensure your project doesn't drift too far from contemporary gem versions.
+For example, we are vigilant about security patch upgrades and we periodically upgrade gems on a regular basis.

 ## A Note on Client Side Frameworks

 Exciting things are happening in the world of client side frameworks.